 Aix in Provence is a living book of history.
-Rich and alive with a heritage, thousands of years old, the Aix-En-Provence combines elements of all times from the Celto-Ligurian Oppidum of Entremont to the new Sextius-Mirabeau Quarter.
+Rich and alive with heritage, thousands of years old, the Aix-En-Provence combines elements of all times from the Celto-Ligurian Oppidum of Entremont to the new Sextius-Mirabeau Quarter.

 In 1182, Aix became the residence of the Counts de Provence.
-The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral and several newly formed districts of artisans and merchants.
+The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral, and several newly formed districts of artisans and merchants.

-The city overflowed of its old ramparts with the installation of many convents of which most famous is that of Hospital of Jean Saint of Malta, future burial of the Counts.
+The city overflowed of its old ramparts with the installation of many convents of which most famous is that of Hospital of Jean Saint of Malta, the future burial of the Counts.
 By this time, the city had conserved its outer wall that starts from the old Holy Bourg Saint Sauveur i.e. the market town.

 In 1409, the University was founded in the city by Louis II of Anjou.
-When the city was under the control of his son Rene (1409-1480), Aix got hold as an efficient administration and the city turned out to be a heart of an artistic creation.
+When the city was under the control of his son Rene (1409-1480), Aix got hold as an efficient administration and the city turned out to be a heart of artistic creation.
 These golden days were contributed by the legend of Queen Jeanne and King Rene.
-The statue of King Rene at the far end of the Cours Mirabeau still reminds those thriving days.
+The statue of King Rene at the far end of the Cours Mirabeau still reminds of those thriving days.

 One year after the death of King Rene, the Provence was attached to the Kingdom of France.
 Though it was annexed in the Kingdom, the Aix city strongly declined the centralizing policy of monarchy for about two centuries.
-The town then expanded and changed to courtesan city organized around the judicial and religious power.
+The town then expanded and changed to a courtesan city organized around judicial and religious power.
 After these changes, it came under the rule of Louis XIV.

 In 1650, a street for horse-driven carts was opened in the place of collapsed ramparts.
 By the 19th century, this place became the Cours Mirabeau that was named after the "idol of Provence", a Member of Parliament of the Third Estate in 1789.
 The successful people were easily noticed by the richly adorned facades and monumental gates of their mansions.
 A large number of religious foundations were established in the city.
 Most of them were educational and medical foundations.

-Since the middle of the 20th century, Aix experienced the demographic and economic strides without any precedent.
+Since the middle of the 20th century, Aix experienced demographic and economic strides without any precedent.
 The city never lost its dynamism and continued to develop its universities and culture.
 The renovation and rebirth works and the future plans of the city testify to its cultural vocation open to the world.
-Now a day, the tertiary activities and high-technology companies are playing a vital role for an economic expansion of the city inturn keeping the town steady in the third millennium.
+Now a day, tertiary activities and high-technology companies are playing a vital role in the economic expansion of the city in turn keeping the town steady in the third millennium.